JuliaML/MLLabelUtils.jl/docs/api/targets.rst

 or **two-class**.

-For our purposes we treat the term "class" as an abstract concept with little to no practical appearance in the package.
+For our purposes we treat the term "class" as an abstract concept with little to no practical appearance in the functionality provided by this package.
 In essence we think about a **class** as the abstract interpretation behind some concrete value.
+For
-For example: Let's say we try to predict if a tumor is malignant or benign.
+example: Let's say we try to predict if a tumor is malignant or benign.
 The two classes could then be described as "malignant tumor" and "benign tumor".
 One could argue that we could translate these abstract concepts into a string or symbol quite easily and thus make it concrete, but that is not the point.
 The point is, that the concrete interpretation behind the prediction targets is of little consequence for the library and as such it should not talk about it.

-This library cares about representation.
+Instead, this library cares about representation.
 The representation can vary a lot between one model to another, while the "class" remains the same.
 For example, some models require the targets in the form of numbers in the set :math:`\{1,0\}`, other in :math:`\{1,-1\}` etc.

 We call a concrete and consistent representation of a single class a **label**.
 That implies that each class should consistently be